hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/finish.md

 - &#x2714; how to install Knative Kubernetes,
 - &#x2714; how to install Istio as a network layer for Knative,
-- &#x2714; how to install and invoke function on Knative.
+- &#x2714; how to install and invoke functions on Knative.

 ## References ##